Top 10 Best Effects Guitarists

 Never uses the same effect twice.

-Eddie Van Halen Edward Lodewijk "Eddie" Van Halen (January 26, 1955 – October 6, 2020) was a Dutch-American musician, songwriter, producer, and inventor.
-He was best known as the lead guitarist, occasional keyboardist and co-founder of the hard rock band Van Halen.
+Edward Lodewijk "Eddie" Van Halen (January 26, 1955 - October 6, 2020) was a Dutch-American musician, songwriter, producer, and inventor.
+He was best known as the lead guitarist, occasional keyboardist, and co-founder of the hard rock band Van Halen.
+He is widely recognized for pioneering guitar techniques... read more

-Jack White John Anthony "Jack" White is an American singer and songwriter.
-He is best known as the lead singer and guitarist of the duo The White Stripes, but has also had success in other bands and as a solo artist.
+John Anthony "Jack" White is an American singer and songwriter.
+He is best known as the lead singer and guitarist of the duo The White Stripes.
+He has also achieved success with other bands, including The Raconteurs and The Dead Weather, as well as in his solo career.

 King of distortion, in my opinion.
 This man knows how to mix crazy, heavy sounds with blues and feel.
 His great use of octave pedals for Seven Nation Army just makes him known worldwide.